AaravMohanty/CS180GroupProject/README.md

 Login:
 Test with valid and invalid credentials.

-Message Sending:
+Message Sending and Deletion:
 Verify messages are saved correctly in conversation files.
 Verify messages are deleted in messages file and updated.

-Friends List:
+Adding and Removing Friends:
-Check updates after adding or removing friends.
+Check updates for the friends list after adding or removing friends.

-Blocked Users:
+Blocking and Unblocking Users:
 Test blocking and unblocking functionality to ensure users are restricted appropriately.

+Search Users:
+Search for a username and view their username and their bio

+Refresh:
+Refresh all the user's conversations with their friends and the search feature.